arrow-kt/arrow/kategory-docs/docs/docs/effects/io/README.md

 ### unsafeRunSync

-To be use with SEVERE CAUTION, it runs `IO` synchronously and returning its result blocking the current thread.
+To be used with SEVERE CAUTION, it runs `IO` synchronously and returning its result blocking the current thread.
 It generally should be used only for examples & tests.

 If your program has crashed, this function call is a good suspect.
 To avoid crashing use `attempt()` first.